stylify/web/content/docs/get-started/index.md

 ## Advanced Configuration
 Check out the [compiler](/docs/stylify/compiler) for more configuration options.
 The Compiler Config is reusable and the same for all packages listed below.

+In case you want to use Stylify within the browser directly, you should check out the [Runtime](/docs/stylify/runtime) documentation.

 ## Stylify CSS Packages
 Stylify ships with multiple packages.
 All of them can be installed using NPM or YARN.
 Stylify CSS and Profiler can also be used directly through CDN: